×

 If you are thinking about moving to Dubrovnik, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Dubrovnik can vary greatly depending on the location and size of the property.
 For instance, in the city center, the price for a one-bedroom apartment can be quite high, while outside the city center, the cost can be significantly lower.
 Additionally, the cost of buying a property in Dubrovnik is generally more expensive compared to renting.
 As of recent data, the average monthly rent for a one-bedroom apartment in the city center is approximately $700, while outside the city center it drops to around $500.
-If you're looking to buy an apartment in the city center, the average price per square meter is around $4,000, but it can be as low as $2,500 per square meter outside the city center," commented one expat who made the move to Dubrovnik.
+If you're looking to buy an apartment in the city center, the average price per square meter is around $4,000, but it can be as low as $2,500 per square meter outside the city center," explained one expat living in Dubrovnik, Croatia.

 Where should I setup a bank account in Dubrovnik?